 Who’s to Blame?

-Are you listening to all the recommendations that your agent or broker is giving you?
+Are you, the seller, listening to all of the recommendations from your agent or broker?
 You’re not and your property is not selling?
 And it’s all your agent’s fault?
 How can that be if you aren’t following their recommendations?
-This is actually a common scenario that is very stressful for everyone.
-When your property is overpriced, buyers know it and your agent or broker should know it.
-Thanks to the internet, most buyers are pretty informed.
-Even if buyers aren’t doing their own homework for their property search, you can bet their agent or broker is doing it for them.
-The bottom line is, there’s not likely to be any uninformed buyers so it’s not worth trying to knock it out of the park on an overpriced property.
+This is actually a common scenario that is very stressful for all involved.
+When your property is overpriced, buyers know it and your agent or broker should also know it.
+Thanks to the internet, most buyers are pretty informed on their own.
+Even if buyers aren’t doing their own homework for their property searches, you can bet their agent or broker is doing it for them.
+The bottom line is, there’s not likely to be any uninformed buyers, so it’s not worth trying to knock it out of the park on an overpriced property.

 You are Banned from Zestimate

 I beg you to stay off Zillow!!
 Zestimates are an automatic function designed to intrigue and draw users to Zillow’s website.
-Zestimates are not prepared by a licensed real estate professional who knows the area and the market.
+Zestimates are not prepared by a licensed real estate professional who knows the area, the property or the market.
 A local Realtor will have access to, and will examine in detail, the sold comparables and competing listings in your area.
 No two comps are the same.
-Comps have more or less land, more or less square footage, more or less improvements, more or less taxes, renovated homes, outdated kitchens and so on.
-The good ol’ Zestimate does not take any of these details in to consideration when computing an estimated value of your property.
+Zestimate’s property valuations can change daily so what does that mean?
 I find most sellers love Zestimate when it values their property much higher than the comps and not so much when it doesn’t.